“We should consider every day lost in which we have not danced at least once.”

 Dance as Mind-Body Intervention for Parkinson’s

-Dance requires the practice of fluid movements and postures while maintaining full body control,which can address many motor symptoms associated with Parkinson’s.
-In addition, dance can improve patients’ emotional, cognitive, and social well-being as a result of listening to music and interacting with other people.
-Here’s how dance may address each of the key areas identified as being important in an exercise program designed for individuals with Parkinson’s.
+Dance requires the practice of fluid movements and postures while maintaining full body control, which can address many motor symptoms associated with Parkinson’s.
+In addition, dancing can improve patients’ emotional, cognitive, and social well-being by listening to music and interacting with other people.
+Here’s how dance may address each of the key areas identified as important in an exercise program designed for individuals with Parkinson’s.

 - Dance is an activity performed to music.
 The music may serve as an external cue to facilitate movement.